 Before you get too far along, take a moment to adjust the slider for “Cut” to Ideal / Signature Ideal.
 Just that simple act, reduced the number of diamonds available to 95,649!
-But that’s still to many options to consider.
-So we’re going to keep fine tuning things as we proceed through this Blue Nile review.
+But that’s still too many options to consider.
+So we’re going to keep fine-tuning things as we proceed through this Blue Nile review.

 For the sake of this example, use the following basic settings:

 This reduces the number of options down to 2,691 but we still need to set the Advanced Filters.